 However, claimants may still seek to establish service connection individually for diseases and illnesses associated with service in the Gulf War.

-VA already has established presumptions for some of the diseases and illnesses addressed in the 2006 and 2010 IOM reports.
+VA already has established presumptions or special rules for some of the diseases and illnesses addressed in the 2006 and 2010 IOM reports.
 For example: